YaraSco/mlazure-project-3/README.md

 ### Overview
 *TODO*: Explain about the data you are using and where you got it from.

 We use the Orange Juice dataset taken from the R package [Bayesian Inference for Marketing/Micro-Econometrics](https://cran.r-project.org/web/packages/bayesm/index.html) (bayesm).
 It represents weekly sales of refrigerated orange juice at 83 stores.
 Also, it contains demographic information on those stores.
-To be able to use this dataset, we execute an R script to convert the orangeJuice.rda located in "./starter_file/ojdata" into two directories "train" and "test".
-We focuse on the "train" directory, which contains two csv files :
+To be able to use this dataset, we execute an R script to convert the orangeJuice.rda located in "./starter_file/ojdata" into two files :

   - "xy.csv" : Weekly sales of refrigerated orange juice at 83 stores.
 It has 106139 rows and 19 columns.